 One of the more popular choices for 3D work.
 It allows shifting from 2D to 3D.
 It is a very fast and flexible alternative to AutoCAD with many options included that AutoCAD is known for having.
 With Creo Elements you can create and edit your designs in real time.

-This is an Open Source 3D modeler that works great for mechanical engineering and product design.
+This is an Open Source parametric 3D modeler that works great for mechanical engineering and product design.
 The program can help in various types of design and modeling programs and runs exactly the same way on Windows, Mac OSX and Linux platforms.
 It is extremely modular and custom-friendly and has a wide range of uses in different engineering occupations.

 A cross-platform and open source solid modeling system that has a bunch of different features to offer, including interactive geometry editing, image and signal-processing tools and large libraries for making tons of different types of geometric representations.

 This free software offers many features, including an integrated 3D-OpenGL viewer, a program interpreter for geometry and NC commands in 3D, an integrated NC processor and can be used with Windows and Linux.
 The website is a little sparse and confusing, but the freeware is not.

 A 3D modeling application that allows you to create complex compound 3D shapes.
 It is touted for being one of the most functional free AutoCAD alternatives out there, when it comes to 3D modeling.
 Main features are Boolean and MeshGroup.
 Boolean feature serves for cutting and intersecting shapes, whereas MeshGroup is a module for grouping elements.

 One for the Linux users, this is a CAD package that was written in the Python programming language, hence the name.
 One of the best open-source CAD packages for Linux, and it’s also quite simple to use if you have any kind of prior experience with two and three dimensional modeling.